Frequently Asked Questions

 Are there any refunds?

-A refund is available in the case of an extenuating circumstance that prevents a student from attending after already registering.
-Please contact us if this occurs.
+Usually, a refund is available in the case of an extenuating circumstance that prevents a student from attending after already registering.

 What if a student cannot attend all days of the conference or needs to miss parts of it?